How to Introduce a New Pet To Your Other Pets

 After a day or two, allow the cats to see each other through a screen or pet gate.
-You can also wedge open the door a couple of inches to allow them to see each other through the gap.
+You can also wedge open the door a little to allow them to see each other through the gap.
 Encourage them to spend some time together at the door with treats and toys.
 Some hissing is normal, but anything more than that or a quick swat means you should try again another day.

 Did all go well?
 Great!
 Time to try letting them into the same room, ideally a mutual area rather than the new cat’s room.
 Never force your cats to interact or be in each other’s space – simply let them take the time to get to know each other.
 Be ready to break up fights with a sharp, sudden noise like clapping your hands.